MinhasKamal/AIBeginnerCode/Coding a Neural Network from Scratch for Absolute Beginners.md

 If you run the code multiple times, each time you will need different number of steps to reach the solution.
 This is because of the random values used for initiating the weights.
 You might even get to solution with only one step.

-Now, lets play with different outputs.
-Lets change the second output to 1 and run the code multiple times-
+Now, let's play with different outputs.
+Let's change the second output to 1 and run the code multiple times-

 ```
 data = [[1, 1, 1],